LeoDantas/moveit-next/README.md

 ## Learn More

-You can learn more in the [Create React App documentation](https://github.com/vercel/next.js/edit/canary/docs/getting-started.md).
+You can learn more in the [Create Next App documentation](https://github.com/vercel/next.js/edit/canary/docs/getting-started.md).

 To learn React, check out the [React documentation](https://reactjs.org/).